carriejv/technician/README.md

     [![FSConfigSource](https://img.shields.io/npm/v/@technician/fs-config-source?label=@technician/fs-config-source)](https://www.npmjs.com/package/@technician/fs-config-source)

 * `JSONConfigSource` - Reads JSON strings or files as a key: value config map.
+Can also be extended a base config source for any source that reads from an internal JSON map.

     [![JSONConfigSource](https://img.shields.io/npm/v/@technician/json-config-source?label=@technician/json-config-source)](https://www.npmjs.com/package/@technician/json-config-source)

 Technician instances can also be used as ConfigSources for other instances of Technician in complex setups.

-However, Technician is designed to be easily extensible -- build your own source by implementing the `ConfigSource` interface, extend an existing config source, or use community-made sources!
+Technician is designed to be easily extensible -- build your own source by implementing the `ConfigSource` interface, extend an existing config source, or use community-made sources!

 ## Interpreters